ga-wdi-pvd/http-mvc-intro-rails/README.md

   * `rake db:seed` - Runs seed file.
 Populates the tables.
   * `rake stats` - Your project stats, including LoC
   * `rails s` - Starts the server
+  * `bundle exec` makes sure you are executing the correct command in the context of your rails app.
+The presence of "binstubs" in the `yourRailsApp/bin` directory are wrappers for these commands and allow you to safely just run commands like `rails s` without prefixing `bundle exec`

 </details>